 Staff also receive a modest salary, ranging between $225 – $400 / week (before taxes).
 Salary is discussed during the interview process, and varies depending on the position and level of experience.

 Staff also have approximately 2 hours of “discretionary time” daily.
-During this discretionary time, staff remain on at camp.
+During this discretionary time, staff remain at camp.
 Some choose to plan for an upcoming event, nap or watch a DVD.
 Others may socialize in the staff lounge, exercise, or work on an art project.
 Special staff events are organized periodically (evening pool party, movie night, etc.).
 On many occasions, small groups of staff self-organize morning yoga sessions or go running together.